 This fresh investment will enable the company to scale up its business across channels and geographies, further strengthen its category leadership within audio, enhance its R&D and design capabilities, and support building a local manufacturing ecosystem.

 Malaysia's Kenanga Investment Bank, Ant Group join hands to launch wealth superapp.
+(FS)

 Malaysia’s Kenanga Investment Bank and Ant Group’s AntChain Technology are looking to launch “the country’s first wealth superapp," DealStreetAsia reported.

 Using AntChain’s proprietary mobile platform solution “mPaaS”, the app will help Malaysians grow their investments in one ecosystem.

 Stellantis Jeep joint venture in China to file for bankruptcy.